 If you have any questions about using reflected light in photography, let us know in the comments.

-Also, we love good news, so if our photography lighting tips have helped you to understand reflected light, share that too.
+Also, I love good news, so if my photography lighting tips have helped you to understand what is reflected light, share that too.